First Bachelor Research Award

 What if along the way the information we unquestionably have internalised is distorted, manipulated or false?
 This happened often in human history where rival groups or communities fed false narratives about the other to maintain a sense of normalised extremism or to justify destructive behaviour.
 Blind certainties have always proven catastrophic results (injustice, genocide, slavery and more).

 As someone with a diverse cultural background, I had a prolonged identity discovery phase with questions about my migrant roots and the significant differences between western and middle eastern philosophies and lifestyles.
-It took a while to find my voice, but taking my time and embracing all the layers of identity I own has proven to be rewarding.
-Thanks to the guidance and content which I had received through my minor Cultural Diversity, I could finally give everything its place and channel the sometimes overwhelming emotions to meaningful concepts.
+It took a while to find my voice.
+But taking my time and embracing all the layers of identity I own has proven to be rewarding.

 Social structures and its meanings are intangible, the consequences of it are physical.
 Relying on sciences that occupy itself with the way consciousness works and how we generate meaning I produced an animated short that displays a different perspective on the middle eastern lifestyle and philosophy.